kswedberg/jquery-smooth-scroll/readme.md

   // one of 'top' or 'left'
   direction: 'top',

-  // only use if you want to override default behavior
+  // only use if you want to override default behavior or if using $.smoothScroll
   scrollTarget: null,

+  // automatically focus the target element after scrolling to it (see readme for details)
+  autoFocus: false,

   // string to use as selector for event delegation
   delegateSelector: null,